 In addition to his teaching at Macquarie, Professor Richie Howitt's career as a geographer includes work in the fields of human rights, Indigenous rights, environmental justice, sustainability and social theory.
 He has undertaken major social impact studies for various Aboriginal groups, and contributed to native title and mining negotiations in several areas.

-Ms Corrinne Franklin
+Ms Corrinne Sullivan